Obstructions to the existence of M{\o}ller maps: M ller maps for finite-dimensional systems

 To conclude the proof, we recall from \cite{HPT} the explicit formula

 for the perturbed differential.
 Restricting the leading term $\widetilde{\delta}_1 := P\,\delta_1\,I = P\,\ell_2^\ast\,I$ to degree $1$ generators $\mathsf{H}^1\FFF^\ast$ yields the linear map

 where $i$ and $p$ are from the deformation retract for generators \eqref{eqn:generatorsSDR}.
 Recalling from above that, in top degree $1$, $p$ is the quotient map to cohomology $\mathsf{H}^1\FFF^\ast = (\FFF^{-1})^\ast/\delta_0(\FFF^{0})^\ast$ and $i$ picks representatives of equivalence classes, it follows that $\widetilde{\delta}_1\vert_{\mathsf{H^1}}$ coincides with the linear map which is obtained by descending $\ell_2^\ast$ to the quotient $\mathsf{H}^1\FFF^\ast = (\FFF^{-1})^\ast/\delta_0(\FFF^{0})^\ast$.
 This is the dual of the linear map $\ell_2\vert_{\mathsf{H}^{-1}}$, which by our hypothesis is non-vanishing.
 It then follows that $\widetilde{\delta}_1\vert_{\mathsf{H^1}}\neq 0$ and consequently $\widetilde{\delta} \neq 0$.
 Therefore, M{\o}ller maps do not exist under the hypotheses of this theorem. \end{proof} \begin{rem} Recalling the field theoretic context from Examples \ref{ex:CS}, \ref{ex:YM}, \ref{ex:CS2} and \ref{ex:YM2}, we can provide an interpretation for the origin of this non-existence theorem for M{\o}ller maps: The degree $-1$ cohomology $\mathsf{H}^{-1}\FFF$ is non-trivial if and only if the linearized gauge transformations of the theory have non-trivial stabilizers.
-This is a generic feature of gauge theories.
+This is a generic feature of gauge theories treated perturbatively around the trivial background solution, but it may be altered when perturbing around non-trivial backgrounds, see Remark \ref{rem:background}.
 The restricted linear map $\ell_2\vert_{\mathsf{H}^{-1}}$ is non-vanishing if and only if the Lie bracket for infinitesimal non-Abelian gauge transformations operates non-trivially on such stabilizers.
 This is, in particular, the case for all gauge theories that are modeled by non-Abelian connections and their infinitesimal non-Abelian gauge transformations, independently of their specific dynamics.
 Summing up, the non-existence result for M{\o}ller maps in Theorem \ref{theo:nonexistence} has a gauge theoretic origin, and {\em not} a dynamical one. \end{rem}